 There is a benign understanding that posits human intelligence and artificial intelligence will combine and human evolution, history or existence – however you want to put it – will basically become intertwined with AI in an artificial consciousness.
 At which point, well who knows?
-Some super human race of exponentially expanding intelligence and understanding might follow.
+Some superhuman race of exponentially expanding intelligence and understanding might follow.

 Or it could go this way…

 The theory goes that computers are very good at completing tasks.
 Complex mathematics, logical step based functions and large-scale record keeping are all in a day’s work for a computer.
-But imagine if an intelligent computer of the not too distant future is asked to complete a particular task, for example the production of processing chips.
-This computer also has the ability to analyze and where possible make its own improvements regarding its ability to complete the task.
+But imagine if an intelligent computer of the not too distant future is asked to complete a particular task, for example, the production of processing chips.
+This computer also has the ability to analyze and where possible makes its own improvements regarding its ability to complete the task.
 So the computer improves and improves, shaving a second off here, saving a penny or two there.
-Eventually it reaches a point where the AI looks to find where else it can make improvements in functionality.
+Eventually, it reaches a point where the AI looks to find where else it can make improvements in functionality.
 Suddenly the computer notices that there are deep inefficiencies in the production line.

-These inefficiencies are in fact humans.
-Humans who take breaks, call in sick, lose concentration and sometimes make genuine, honest mistakes.
+These inefficiencies are in fact, humans.
+Humans who take breaks, call in sick, lose concentration and sometimes make genuine honest mistakes.
 This artificial intelligence doesn’t see John, the employee of two decades with an aging parent.
 The intelligence just sees an inefficiency.
 In pursuit of the completion of its self-improvement task of it blocks human interaction from the production line.
 Using its networks it also seizes control of the production line of other factories.
-In so doing it locks the humans out and doubles the amount of raw materials coming into the line.
+In so doing it locks the humans out and doubles the number of raw materials coming into the line.
 This happens in the name of increasing the production of processing chips.
 You can see these possibilities no longer seem far-fetched

 Those who are concerned about AI’s level of integration into normal life need only point to the intuitive but fairly harmless AI that was taught to play Tetris.
 The AI was so desperate not to lose that it learned to just pause the game so as to delay the moment of losing indefinitely.